Cholesterol and triglycerides represent the fats or lipids in the human body. A high level of lipids in the blood is known as hyperlipidemia.

 - Use olive oil in cooking.

-- Take lots of green vegetables and fruits so as to ensure sufficient supply of antioxidants to the body.
+- Take lots of green vegetables and fruits so as to ensure a sufficient supply of antioxidants to the body.

 - Turmeric, fenugreek and coriander are wonderful remedies for boosting good cholesterol.